memenovation/coming-soon-template/README.md

-# HKMEME brand site

-This project is the frontend of the HKMEME brand site.
-Currently the site is under construction and only shows a form for newsletters registrations.
+# Coming Soon Website Template

+This is a simple template for a coming soon website, with a subscription form which sends data to Airtable

+## Technologies

+- Nextjs
+- Tailwindcss
+- Airtable